 From earthquakes and tsunamis to mine collapses and explosions, disaster can strike at any time.
 High-quality monitoring networks enable an immediate and informed response to the wide range of hazardous events that threaten public safety in the United States and around the globe.

-Monitoring and responding to earthquakes and tsunamis requires high-quality observational networks.
-These monitoring systems can detect earthquakes, tsunamis, landslides, volcanoes and other naturally occurring events, as well as human-made events like mine collapses and explosions.
+These observing systems can detect earthquakes, tsunamis, landslides, volcanic eruptions and other naturally occurring events, as well as human-caused events like explosions and induced earthquakes.